Kaiwhakahaere Papa Whenua

 Residential property managers can train on the job and achieve a New Zealand Certificate in Residential Property Management (Level 4) through the Skills Organisation.

-A tertiary entrance qualification is required to enter tertiary training.
-Useful subjects include English, maths, computer studies, economics and physics.
+A tertiary entrance qualification is required to enter further training.
+Useful subjects include accounting, business studies, economics and maths.

 Property managers need to be: